(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Would working a different job or starting a different business meet your goals instead?

-- Do you have the resources (time, money, and energy) you need to be successful if you have a family or another job?
+- Do you have the resources (time, money, and energy) you need to be successful if you have a family or another full-time job?

 - Do you have the motivation, personality, and patience to work for months at a time without compensation?